plone/training/docs/theming/theme_scratch.md

 ### Register new Template

-For e.g. Folders Plone ships different views you can choose from.
-For the content type Document there is only one view available.
-If you want to select from different views for Documents as well you'll have to register a new view.
-Have a look at the {doc}`./theme_diazo` training so learn more about views.
-There is an example of how to create an new view from scratch using [plonecli].
+For folders, Plone ships different views you can choose from.
+For the content type `Document`, there is only one view available.
+If you want to select from different views for `Documents` as well, you'll have to register a new view.
+Have a look at the {doc}`./theme_diazo` training to learn more about views.
+There is an example of how to create a new view from scratch using [plonecli].

-Other than overrides as shown before a new view is registered via `configure.zcml`.
+Other than overrides, as shown before, a new view is registered via `configure.zcml`.
 Here is an example for a new view called `minimalistic` registered for the content type `Document`:

 ```{code-block} xml
 <browser:page